rakki194/cringe.live/docs/Technical Writing Style Rules.md

 This allows embedding of long explanations or code samples that can be expanded or collapsed as required by the reader.

-- Dynamic features allow for the integration of live examples, visualizations, and even interactive code snippets which are crucial in demonstrating training workflows and performance metrics.
+Dynamic features allow for the integration of live examples, visualizations, and even interactive code snippets which are crucial in demonstrating training workflows and performance metrics.

-3.3 Multilingual Content Management
+### Multilingual Content Management

-- A strict convention is followed where English content uses "/en/docs/" as the base alias, while other languages (e.g., Hungarian or Japanese) use their language codes ("/hu/docs/", "/ja/docs/").
-- This not only ensures proper indexing in Hugo but also maintains a consistent file and URL structure across multilingual documentation.
+A strict convention is followed where English content uses "/en/docs/" as the base alias, while other languages (e.g., Hungarian or Japanese) use their language codes ("/hu/docs/", "/ja/docs/").
+This not only ensures proper indexing in Hugo but also maintains a consistent file and URL structure across multilingual documentation.

-3.4 Integration of Technical Images and Visual Data
+### Integration of Technical Images and Visual Data

-- Images, graphs, and plots (often representing LoRA training results or model performance metrics) are incorporated using Hugo's dynamic image embedding features coupled with blurhash.
-- The blurhash shortcode renders a low-detail placeholder until the full image loads, which enhances user experience without sacrificing technical clarity.
+Images, graphs, and plots (often representing LoRA training results or model performance metrics) are incorporated using Hugo's dynamic image embedding features coupled with blurhash.
+The blurhash shortcode renders a low-detail placeholder until the full image loads, which enhances user experience without sacrificing technical clarity.

-4. Structural and Stylistic Guidelines
+### Structural and Stylistic Guidelines

-4.1 Clarity, Detail, and Reproducibility
+#### Clarity, Detail, and Reproducibility

-- Documentation is segmented into logically ordered sections, often starting with an overview, followed by detailed step-by-step instructions, examples, and concluding with technical analyses.
-- Every code snippet, command-line instruction, and mathematical derivation is provided in full detail.
+Documentation is segmented into logically ordered sections, often starting with an overview, followed by detailed step-by-step instructions, examples, and concluding with technical analyses.
+Every code snippet, command-line instruction, and mathematical derivation is provided in full detail.
 For example, a full explanation of LoRA weight decomposition is paired with both LaTeX equations and descriptive text.

--
-4.2 Consistency and Technical Precision
+#### Consistency and Technical Precision

-- Consistency in technical terminology is paramount.
+Consistency in technical terminology is paramount.
 Commands (such as '--v_parameterization' or 'clip_skip') are always mentioned exactly as they are expected to be used.
-- The approach ensures that both novices and experts can follow the documentation without ambiguity, fostering a reproducible environment for technical experiments and model training.
+The approach ensures that both novices and experts can follow the documentation without ambiguity, fostering a reproducible environment for technical experiments and model training.

-// 5.
-Application for LoRA Training Documentation and Analysis
+#### Application for LoRA Training Documentation and Analysis

-// 5.1 Conveying LoRA Training Results
-// - The documentation frequently integrates LaTeX-rendered formulas to communicate results from experiments (e.g., gradient analysis, weight normalization, etc.).
-// - Graphs and plots are described with accompanying Hugo shortcodes to embed interactive or high-quality static visualizations of training performance.
+// 5.1 Conveying LoRA Training Results: The documentation frequently integrates LaTeX-rendered formulas to communicate results from experiments (e.g., gradient analysis, weight normalization, etc.).
+Graphs and plots are described with accompanying Hugo shortcodes to embed interactive or high-quality static visualizations of training performance.

-// 5.2 Integration with AI-Assisted Drafting
+#### Integration with AI-Assisted Drafting

-// - The guidelines ensure that both AI and human contributors adhere strictly to the formatting rules, which helps in maintaining consistency across documents generated or edited in collaborative workflows.
-// - Precise instructions for LaTeX, markdown formatting, and Hugo features make automated content generation more reliable and accurate.
+The guidelines ensure that both AI and human contributors adhere strictly to the formatting rules, which helps in maintaining consistency across documents generated or edited in collaborative workflows.
+Precise instructions for LaTeX, markdown formatting, and Hugo features make automated content generation more reliable and accurate.